leanprover-community/import-graph/README.md

 * `findImportsFromSource (path : System.FilePath) : IO (Array Name)`: Parse direct imports from a single file.
 * `findTransitiveImportsFromSource (startPath : System.FilePath) (rootFilter : Option Name := none) : IO NameSet`: Compute the transitive closure of imports from source files.

-### When to Use

-**Use source-parsing functions** when:
-- You need to analyze imports without building the project
-- You're building linters or analysis tools that run on source
-- You need fast, lightweight import analysis

-**Use Environment-based functions** (like `#redundant_imports`) when:
-- You need accurate information about which declarations are actually used
-- You're working in a compiled context with an available Environment

 ### Example

 ```lean